Decoding Suit Construction: Full Canvas vs Half Canvas vs Fused Explained

 Conclusion

 A half canvas jacket only has canvas in the upper half of the jacket, typically from the chest up.
-This type of construction provides structure and shape to the upper half of the jacket while allowing for more flexibility and movement in the lower half.
-Half canvas jackets are often considered a good balance between the structure of a full canvas jacket and the lightweight feel of a fused jacket.
+This type of construction provides structure and shape to the upper half of the jacket.
+At the same time allowing for more flexibility and movement in the lower half.
+Half canvas jackets are a good balance between the structure of a full canvas jacket and the lightweight feel of a fused jacket.

 A fused jacket, is great for those looking for a more affordable suit as they are generally less expensive than fully canvassed jackets.
 However, they may appear flat, less breathable than the half-canvas jacket, and might not conform to your body over time.